pachterlab/kb_docs/docs/source/index/index_generation.rst

 A custom index
 --------------

-In addition to the standard and nac workflows, one can also use a custom workflow via ``--workflow=custom`` in ``kb ref``.
-This can create a kallisto index directly from target sequences (i.e. instead of extracting sequences from a FASTA and GTF).
-See the following (assuming our target sequences are stored in a file named custom.fasta):
+In addition to the ``standard`` and ``nac`` workflows, kb-python also supports a ``custom`` workflow via ``--workflow=custom``.
+This option allows you to build a kallisto index directly from a set of provided target sequences, rather than extracting them from a reference FASTA and GTF annotation.
+This is useful when working with non-standard references, custom transcriptomes, or other sequence collections.

+Example (with target sequences stored in ``custom.fasta``):

 .. code-block:: text

    kb ref --workflow=custom -i index.idx custom.fasta

-Additionally, one can index the k-mers associated with disjoint sequences (for example, if 50 bases of one sequence and 80 bases of a second sequence both comprise the same "target").
+You can also index k-mers associated with sets of disjoint sequences.
 This is useful for mapping against genetic polymorphisms (where there exist multiple variants for each transcript).
 This is possible by specifying ``--distinguish`` in ``--workflow=custom``.

 .. code-block:: text